scratcharchive/mlpipeline/README_larinet.txt

 > npm start

-Currently, it will run on port 5005, but to reconfigure the port:
+Currently, it will run on port 5005, but this port can be changed using the PORT environment variable.
+However, you will need to make sure that the client software knows to communicate with this port.

-	1. Modify "otherserver_url" in kulelepoller.user.json to point to the new port
-	2. Before launching larinet, in the same terminal
-		> export PORT=XXXXX
-		> npm start
-		where XXXX = the port of interest, ie 12345

 -------------------------------------------------------